xplozion15/basic-information-site/README.md

 # basic-information-site-
 My first node js project.
+Just learnt basics of nodejs by doing this project.